 However, if you can’t identify your own problem statement, you can still get inspiration from other apps.
 For example, you can browse through the Google Play store or the Apple app store and see what already exists.

-If you check the top charts, especially the top-grossing ones, you can see which kinds of apps made the most money.
+If you check the top charts, especially the top-grossing ones, you can see which apps made the most money.
 To make the process easier, think about some domains you’re familiar with, like fitness, traveling, marketing, and so forth.
-This way you can see the best apps in the categories you’re interested in.
+This way, you can see the best apps in the categories you’re interested in.

 If nothing works, you can always start doing research online.
-There’s plenty of trending mobile app ideas or web app ideas to check that can inspire you.
+There are plenty of trending mobile app ideas or web app ideas to check that can inspire you.
 Also, platforms like Quora are full of questions from people that are usually generated from having a problem.

-When it comes to validating your app idea, Digitalya offers a Design Sprint Workshop where you can design, prototype, and test your app idea.
-It’s a very useful process since it can help you reduce unnecessary risks and maximize your ROI.
+When validating your app idea, Digitalya offers a Design Sprint Workshop where you can design, prototype, and test your app idea.
+It’s a very useful process since it can help reduce unnecessary risks and maximize your ROI.